halilgithub/Tic_Tac_Toe_procedural/README.md

 # Tic_Tac_Toe

 I developed this console application for a coding task.
-I am improving it further and trying to make it more user-friendly.

 ## Notes
-I followed a simple design and Object Oriented approach.
+I followed a simple design.
 I didn't add too many inline comments for easy read&review.

 For the board slots, I used std::array which is better than C-style array.
 There is no need for vector because number of board slots(9) is known in compile-time.